Overcoming Congenital Glaucoma

 A New York Eye and Ear Infirmary of Mount Sinai patient and his mother shares how his treatment as an infant has shaped his life.

-“When people ask me about glaucoma, I just say I was born with it and I’ve been living with it since I was a baby, and it’s been hard but I know there’s a bright future ahead,” Densha says.
-“And when I go to NYEE I know I have supporters and people dedicated to helping me have a better future and better eye sight.”
+“When people ask me about glaucoma, I just say I was born with it, and I’ve been living with it since I was a baby,” Densha says.
+“It has been hard but I know there’s a bright future ahead.”
+When he visits NYEE for his periodic checkups, Densha says, “I know I have supporters and people dedicated to helping me have a better future and better eyesight.”